vunguyen1203/network_system_design_practice_workshop/README.md

-# Network System Design Practice Workshop
+# 🖧 Network System Design for the Practical Workshop

-This repository contains practice work and exercises related to network system design.
-It is created as part of a workshop or study program to strengthen knowledge of network design, topology simulation, and analysis.
+**Quang Ninh University of Industry**

-## 📌 Objectives
+## 📌 Overview

-- Understand how to design and simulate different network topologies.
-- Practice using simulation tools such as Cisco Packet Tracer or GNS3.
-- Apply theoretical networking concepts (e.g., IP addressing, subnetting, routing, VLANs, etc.) in practical scenarios.
-- Develop hands-on skills with network configuration and troubleshooting.
+This project focuses on designing and simulating a network system for the university's practical workshop.
+The goal is to build a stable, secure, and scalable network infrastructure that meets the requirements of teaching and hands-on practice.

+---

+## 🎯 Role
+**Network Designer & Simulator** – Designed the network diagram and simulated the entire system using **Cisco Packet Tracer**.

+---

+## 🔧 Key Tasks
+- 📊 **Requirements Analysis**: Analyzed usage requirements and surveyed the current network infrastructure.
+- 🗺 **Network Topology Design**: Created optimized **physical** and **logical** topologies for the practical workshop.
+- 🌐 **Network Configuration**: Configured **VLANs** and **inter-VLAN routing**.
+- 🖥 **Server Deployment**: Set up servers providing
+  - DHCP
+  - DNS
+  - HTTP/HTTPS
+  - FTP
+  - Email
+  - IoT services
+- 🚀 **Performance & Scalability**: Ensured stable operation, high bandwidth, and easy scalability.

+---

+## 🛠 Technologies & Tools
+- **Cisco Packet Tracer**
+- **Switches, Routers, and Servers**
+- **Network Protocols:** DHCP, DNS, HTTP/HTTPS, FTP, SMTP, IoT

+---

+## 📷 Network Diagram